 Due to COVID-19 restrictions in place during much of the 2020 and 2021 Monitoring Years, inperson outreach opportunities to discuss (1) the diazinon exceedances that triggered the Management Plan, (2) cultural practices for managing sediment and erosion, and (3) pesticide application practices to avoid/limit the movement of pesticides from where they are applied were limited to the BYSWQC Annual Meetings in November and December 2020 and a Grower Day in December 2020.
-To augment and reinforce much of the information presented during the Annual Meeting, BYSWQC and University of California Cooperative Extension staff produced a 20-minute online video in September 2020 that discusses the two active Management Plans in the Butte-Yuba-Sutter Subwatershed and practices to reduce pesticide loss from orchards, with an emphasis on over spray, drift control, and sprayer calibration during dormant and growing season applications.
-Additional information regarding these outreach events is provided in Appendix F (SVWQC Outreach Material) of the Coalition's 2021 AMR.
+To augment and reinforce much of the information presented during the Annual Meeting, BYSWQC and University of California Cooperative Extension staff produced a 20-minute online video in September 2020 that discusses the active Management Plan in the Butte-Yuba-Sutter Subwatershed and practices to reduce pesticide loss from orchards, with an emphasis on over spray, drift control, and sprayer calibration during dormant and growing season applications.
+Information about the Diazinon Management Plan in Gilsizer Slough and management practices that can be implemented to reduce movement of the pesticide from its point of application was provided across eight emails sent to 155 growers in the Gilsizer Slough drainage during the 2022 Monitoring Year.
+Additional information regarding these outreach events and materials is provided in Appendix F (SVWQC Outreach Material) of the Coalition's 2022 AMR.

-PG 4: Tracking of management practices implemented to reduce or prevent the discharge of diazinon to surface waters in the Gilsizer Slough Drainage is being accomplished through the MPIR process.
-Baseline FOS and 2020 crop year MPIR completion statistics are provided in Table 7 and the management practice implementation results compiled for the 2019 crop year are shown in Table 8.
-A summary of the individual management practices implemented on acreage receiving diazinon applications across the years 2019-2020, as compared to the total acreage where diazinon was applied, is provided in Appendix A, Table A-2.
+PG 4: Tracking of management practices implemented to reduce or prevent the discharge of diazinon to surface waters in the Gilsizer Slough Drainage has been accomplished through the MPIR process since the 2020 crop year.
+Baseline FOS and 2020-2022 crop year MPIR completion statistics are provided in Table 5 and the management practice implementation results compiled for the 2019-2022 crop years are shown in Table 6.
+A summary of the individual management practices implemented on acreage receiving diazinon applications across the years 2019-2022, as compared to the total acreage where diazinon was applied, is provided in Appendix A, Table A-1.